Gxllii/Gxllii.github.io/_pages/about.md

 * Journal Reviewer for *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)*
 * Journal Reviewer for *IEEE Transactions on Neural Networks and Learning Systems (TNNLS)*
 * Journal Reviewer for *IEEE Transactions on Sustainable Computing (TSUSC)*
+* Journal Reviewer for *IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)*
 * Journal Reviewer for *IEEE Transactions on Artificial Intelligence (TAI)*
 * Journal Reviewer for *IEEE Transactions on Consumer Electronics (TCE)*
 * Journal Reviewer for *IEEE Transactions on Industrial Informatics (TII)*